LaRoomy/LaRoomyAPI_Remote_Examples/Base Usage/Nano 33 IoT/All Simple Properties/Readme.md

 Other:
 - The second hardware button is used to demonstrate how a important notification could be presented to the user by invoking the [sendUserMessage](https://api.laroomy.com/p/laroomy-api-class.html#laroomyApiRefMSendUserMsg) method on the LaRoomy Api
+- The built in LED indicates the connection status